Last updated on 2026-03-17

-The Welding Techniques program at Lambton College is designed to equip students with essential skills in welding, a core component across various trades.
-This program is particularly relevant as the demand for skilled welders in Canada continues to rise, especially in Ontario's expanding construction and manufacturing sectors.
-By completing this program, students will be well-prepared to pursue a career as a certified Welder in Ontario, gaining practical skills and experience that are highly valued by employers.
+The Welding Techniques program at Lambton College is designed to equip students with essential skills for a successful career in welding.
+This program is particularly relevant as the demand for skilled welders in Canada continues to grow, especially in Ontario's expanding construction and manufacturing sectors.
+Students will gain hands-on experience and practical skills that meet the needs of employers, preparing them for certification as a Welder in Ontario.
+The program emphasizes real-world applications and challenges students to excel in practical qualification tests required by the Canadian Welding Bureau (CWB) and Technical Standards and Safety Authority (TSSA).

 The Welding Techniques program is a one-year, full-time Ontario College Certificate program offered in-person at Lambton College in Sarnia.
 The program structure includes:

-- Core content aligned with the Welder (456A) and Metal Fabricator (437A) apprenticeship programs.
+- Focus on core content relevant to Welder (456A) and Metal Fabricator (437A) apprenticeship programs.

-- Focus on practical skills that prepare students for real-world applications in the welding industry.
+- Real-life skills that employers are seeking in the welding industry.

 Featured Experiences